dellytools/delly/README.md

 `make all`

-There is a Delly discussion group [delly-users](http://groups.google.com/d/forum/delly-users) for usage and installation questions and a dockerized [delly](https://hub.docker.com/r/dellytools/delly/).
+There is a Delly discussion group [delly-users](http://groups.google.com/d/forum/delly-users) for usage and installation questions.

 Delly multi-threading mode